dlandis/ttt_scala/README.markdown

 * Running the tests should go quickly - the first time you run them, compile time is added.
 Run a second time to see how long the tests take.

+* If you have problems seeing your input, open sbt first, then type run.
+I'm trying to figure out why SBT is suppressing the input but no luck yet.

 ### Alternate SBT install instructions:

 Download SBT 0.7.7  http://simple-build-tool.googlecode.com/files/sbt-launch-0.7.7.jar